VII. The Title IX Grievance Procedure

 A. How to Make a Formal Complaint

 No investigation will occur unless a formal complaint is filed with the Title IX Coordinator by the complainant, or the Title IX Coordinator decides to file a formal complaint.
-The formal complaint must be in writing and include the following:
+The formal complaint may be in writing or verbal and include the following:

-1. Basic information about the possible violation(s) of sexual harassment (such as date, time, location, type of incident, name(s) of individuals involved).
+1. Basic information about the possible violation(s) of sex based harassment (such as date, time, location, type of incident, name(s) of individuals involved).

 2. A request that CCSNH/College investigate the allegation(s).